Abd-elr4hman/clone-ui-bench/README.md

 | x-ai/grok-4.6 | +0.56 | +0.19 | +0.37 |
 | openai/gpt-6-astra | +0.22 | −0.48 | +0.70 |

-Every judge favours its own family, but the top result is not an artifact of it: `gemini-3.8-flash` scored `gpt-6-astra-pro` 9/9/9, identical to what its sibling gave it. `gpt-6-astra` is also the harshest judge overall (−0.37 against the panel mean), which partly offsets its own bias.

 ### Estimated cost of a full run